Stem cell transplant for ALL

 In some cases, the donor is given injections of a growth factor drug known as granulocyte–colony stimulating factor (G-CSF) for 4–7 days.
 This helps stem cells multiply quickly and move out of the bone marrow into the blood.

-2. Stem cell collectedStem cells are usually collected from the donor via a process called apheresis.
-A needle called a cannula is inserted into a vein in each arm.
+2. Stem cell collectedStem cells are usually collected from the donor by a process called apheresis.
+A thin plastic tube called a cannula is inserted into a vein in each arm.
 Blood is taken from the donor, passed through a machine to remove the stem cells and then returned to the donor’s body.
 This takes 3–4 hours and is usually done during a day visit to the hospital.

-3. CryopreservationThe stem cells from the donor are processed.
+3. Stem cells preservedThe stem cells from the donor are processed.
 They may be given to you on the same day they are collected or frozen using liquid nitrogen (cryopreservation).

-If the stem cells are collected at another hospital or imported from another country, they will be transported at a set temperature to keep them alive and in good condition for transplant (viable).
+If the stem cells are collected at another hospital or imported from another country, they will be transported at a set temperature to keep them alive and in good condition (viable) for transplant.

-4. Conditioning treatmentYou may have high-dose chemotherapy and/or total body irradiation before the transplant.
+4. Conditioning treatmentYou may have high-dose chemotherapy and/or total body irradiation (radiation therapy to the whole body) before the transplant.
 These treatments aim to destroy any remaining leukaemia cells.
 They will also destroy the stem cells in your bone marrow, making room for new stem cells to grow.

 Some people will have reduced intensity conditioning (RIC).
-This means lower doses of chemotherapy and radiation therapy are used for the transplant, so it is easier for the body to tolerate.
+This means lower doses of chemotherapy and radiation therapy are used for the transplant, which is easier for the body to tolerate.

 Learn ways to manage some common side effects of high-dose chemotherapy.